finnigar/finnigar/README.md

       * Go to your GitHub account/repository which you created earlier.
       * Since you have not uploaded anything yet, you should see a screen which looks something like this:
    ![getting_started](https://user-images.githubusercontent.com/57049086/67641981-16750100-f8d5-11e9-9aea-e000a76fe9dd.JPG)
-      * Click on the link that says "upload an existing file."
+      * Click on "upload an existing file."
       * Find where you saved your document on your computer.
       * Double-click on the document you wish to upload, and it will upload.
       * Confirm by clicking "commit changes."